richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 This is the last time I will repeat tests that are identical to earlier chapters: it is not worth the space in a book.

-The fix is identical to the one shown in the previous chapter.
+The fix is identical to the one shown in the previous chapter:
+1. create the `count_n_players` function
+1. implement the `Player` marker component

 ## 2.4.4.
 Third test: our `App` has a player